 An ode to the good ol’ days, things really heat up at The Forge as competitors forge their way ahead of the competition in the Scottish Open Farriery Championship horse-shoeing and shoe-making competitions.
 Watch the masters at work as the sound of hammer hitting metal rings in the background.

 7. Get the lay of the land at The Countryside Area

 Not to be outdone by the blacksmithery of The Forge, the Countryside Area features a wide array of country sports, activities and rural skills.
 From the Honey, Goats and Poultry Marquees, to a range of outdoor pursuits, getting back to your rural roots has never been this much fun!

 8. Reach record-breaking heights at The Forestry Arena

 Witness history in the making at the Forestry Arena as fierce Scottish competitors attempt to break new records at the Scottish Pole Climbing and Utility Pole Climbing Championships.

 Enjoy a taste of Scotland with tasty treats from over 100 food exhibitors from across the country.
 A must for food lovers the world over, enjoy live demonstrations, tastings, talks and more.
-Sink your teeth into foodie favourites with the return of the Scottish Cheese, Butter and Ice Cream Championships.
-Or witness the first of the Scottish Bread Championships.
+Sink your teeth into foodie favourites with the return of the Scottish Cheese, Butter, Ice Cream and Bread Championships.
 Packed with foodie fun, Scotland’s Larder Live is a veritable feast of entertainment.
-So plan your day carefully … you wouldn’t want to bite off more than you could chew.
+So plan your day carefully … you wouldn’t want to bite off more than you could chew!